hmamaysky/Energy/TextProcessing/README.md

 ## :file_folder: Creating the Global and Rolling Topic Models

-### Step :one:: Process the DTM Files for the Global Topic Model
+### Step :five:.:one:: Process the DTM Files for the Global Topic Model
 - **Input:** ` `
 - **Output:** ` `
 ```bash